Black Friday is the top holiday sales day for small retailers, too

 Extra credit: Our holiday sales data was featured on Bloomberg Radio’s Small Business Report!
 Check it out here.

 Did you enjoy “Black Friday is the top holiday sales day for small retailers, too”?
-Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution used by over 150,000+ businesses and growing!

 Learn how businesses that use Womply: